-Perfect on Lahanodolmades, with meat or with vegetables, this easy Greek Avgolemono Sauce is refreshing and addictive!
+This easy Greek Avgolemono Sauce recipe is refreshing and addictive!
 Ready in 15 minutes or less, all you need is 4 ingredients that you probably already have on hand.
-My version is gluten-free and also paleo, whole30 & keto-friendly.
+Perfect on Lahanodolmades, with meat or with vegetables!

 This Avgolemono Sauce is going to blow your mind!
-For something so simple is has so much flavor, and elevates any dish it meets.
+For something so simple it has so much flavor and elevates any dish it meets.
 It’s one of those recipes that you think about the next day…and the next day…

 “Avgolemono” (αυγολέμονο or αβγολέμονο) literally means Egg (avgo) Lemon (lemono).
 The term covers Greek soups and sauces made with egg and lemon, and half of the ingredients in this easy sauce recipe happen to be…egg and lemon.
 The rest?
 Broth and starch.
 For the broth, I highly recommend adding broth from my Greek Stuffed Cabbage Rolls recipe, these two are just meant to be together, and the flavor of the broth after steaming the cabbage rolls is absolutely delicious.
 It seasons the Avgolemono Sauce perfectly.

-For the starch, add tapioca starch to keep it paleo and whole30 friendly, however, cornstarch will work in a pinch as well.
+For the starch, add tapioca starch to keep it paleo and whole30 friendly, however, cornstarch or wheat flour will work in a pinch as well.
 Make sure you mix up the starch-broth paste (more info in the recipe) a little at a time so it doesn’t turn lumpy.

-I love that this sauce can be made in just 15 minutes.
-I’ve often made it on a whim when dinner just needed a little something extra, and a simple creamy egg-lemon sauce would hit the spot.
-So easy and so quick, not to mention healthy as well!
-What’s not to love about Avgolemono Sauce?
+- Quick: I love that this sauce can be made in just 15 minutes.
+I’ve often made it on a whim when dinner just needed a little something extra, and a simple creamy egg-lemon mixture would hit the spot.

 - Lemon: The juice from 2 freshly squeezed lemons is added to this recipe.
 It’s deliciously tart.
 I haven’t tried making it with store-bought lemon juice, but I may be fine.
 Let me know if you try it that way!

-- Starch: I went for tapioca starch to keep this recipe paleo and whole30 friendly.
+- Starch: Here is my secret ingredient!
+I went for tapioca starch to keep this recipe paleo and whole30 friendly.
 Cornstarch would work, and traditionally the Greeks use wheat flour.

-This Avgolemono is an amazing sauce to pair with meats, fish, and vegetables!
+This Avgolemono is an amazing sauce to pair with meats, fish, vegetables, and traditional Greek soups!
 Here is a breakdown of my suggestions:

 Vegetables: Baked or raw, as a dip